For a complete and current CV, please email lisa[dot]mendelman[at]menlo[dot]edu.

 RESEARCH INTERESTS

-Health humanities; digital humanities; American literature since 1865; affect studies; gender studies; critical race studies; disability studies; transnational modernisms; literature and psychology; visual and material culture.
+Health humanities; digital humanities; American literature since 1865; transnational modernisms; affect studies; gender studies; critical race studies; critical disability studies; literature and science; visual and material culture.

 RECENT PUBLICATIONS